 Well, just look at it.
 The designers were certainly having a good day when they came up with the Astra GTC, because it manages to look svelte, chic, classy and purposeful all at the same time.
 The super-hot VXR version has a body kit that turns the aggression up to 11.

-It’s less of a 3-door Astra than an Astra coupé - and in fact it shares only the door handles and an aerial with the 5-door Astra.
+It’s less of a three-door Astra than an Astra coupé - and in fact it shares only the door handles and an aerial with the five-door Astra.

 The heavily sculpted bonnet leads back to a windscreen that is large and steeply raked to aid aerodynamic performance.
 The two side doors are extremely large.
 In fact, everything about this car is large in personality.

 It manages to look svelte, chic, classy and purposeful all at the same time.